 Wildlife spotting by train

 Get closer to nature this World Wildlife Day and go by train!
-In celebration of World Wildlife Day this March, we've highlighted some picturesque train journeys that easily connect with nature reserves, wetlands and wildlife habitats.
+In celebration of World Wildlife Day, we've highlighted some picturesque train journeys that easily connect with nature reserves, wetlands and wildlife habitats.

 Travelling by train is one of the greenest ways to travel, especially when combined with bus, walking and cycling, so by visiting these places car-free, you'll be helping our wildlife habitats and the environment too.